olga-od-ua/hello_ireland/README.md

 12. There is currently no pagination or back to top button in place on My Favourites page and this is planned as a future feature.

+13. Users can leave reviews in any language.
+It would be great to explore the solutions to tackle different languages in the future.

+14. Due to time constraints defensive programming was not extensive enough.
+It is planned to implement is widely throughout the site (e.g. when a user is deleting an object it is necessary to ask them to confirm their action to prevent unwanted actions).

+15. It would be great to allow users to sort and/or filter by location.

+16. Add contact details or a contact us form in case a user has some inquiries.
+This was not implemented due to time constraints.
 ## **[BACK TO TOP](#content-quick-links)** *
 <hr style="height:5px;border-width:0;color:gray;background-color: #eca50b">

 # DATABASE SCHEMA

+* It would have been easier and simpler to extend the Product model by adding a "favourites" field and storing a User id in it so that we could then filter the products by the user id and display them in the given user's favourites list.
+However, to meet the Code Institute's MS4 project requirements of creating 2 unique models, it was decided to create a separate app to meet the needs of Favourites feature of the website.

+* Products class was initially named Arts, however was renamed into Products which would be more suitable for the future website usage in case new kinds of products (other than arts and photos) are added, such as photo frames, souvenirs, etc.

 ## **[BACK TO TOP](#content-quick-links)** *
 <hr style="height:5px;border-width:0;color:gray;background-color: #eca50b">